mikeshulman/narya/README.md

 ```
 As with function-types, since the fields of `id (!~"Sig" $ A $ B) X Y` are again named `fst` and `snd`, in most cases one can pretend it is actually equal to the latter Sigma-type, including constructing elements of it with `struc [("fst", P); ("snd", Q)]`.

 This applies also to corecursive record types, whose identity/bridge types are thus coinductive types of bisimulations.
-However, `struc` does not suffice to construct any nontrivial bisimulation, and since bisimulation types are *indexed* coinductive types it does not seem possible to formulate a generic corecursor for them by postulating a single typed constant with a case tree.
-Thus, in practice bisimulations are inaccessible until we give the user the ability to define (and typecheck) their own constants with case trees.
+We can use `struc` to construct bisimulations that become trivial after a finite number of steps, such as to prove propostional one-step eta-expansion, but for infinitary ones we would need a corecursion.
+And since bisimulation types are *indexed* coinductive types it does not seem possible to formulate a generic corecursor for them by postulating a single typed constant with a case tree.
+Thus, in practice, nontrivial bisimulations are inaccessible until we give the user the ability to define (and typecheck) their own constants with case trees.

 Internal parametricity is implemented by the constant `Gel`, whose type is
 ```